CarrotBun/stat159-fall2016-project3/README.md

 Description: This project was created for the purpose of analyzing school data for our clients: a group of school administrators.
 In order to present to them what attributes they need to work on to improve the competiveness of their school we show them how like schools compare.
 To do this we look at all colleges listed in the data from College Scorecard, a link for which can he found [here](https://collegescorecard.ed.gov/).
 We look at college demographic, geographic, academic, and other information to build regression models for admission rates.
 The lower admission rates, the more competitive a school is.
 These models will help us, as consultatnts, decide how to best help the needs of the administrators.
 We perform ordinary least squares, ridge, lasso, principal components, and partial least sqaures regression analysis.

 Organization:
+* Applet: This folder contains the Shiny App for our project.
+Additonally, it contains a README, that explains how to use the app and what the app does.
 * Code: This folder contains all of our R Scripts.
 Within the code folder, the scripts are further divided into functions, scripts, and tests.
 * Data: This folder contains all of the different data files were produced in this project.
 Within the data folder, the outputs are further seperated into datasets, outputs, and RData-files.
 * .gitignore: In the .gitignore file, we would put files and directories that we want to ignore in Git.
 In this project, we want to ignore files such as .Rhistory and .DS_Store and large data files like college.zip which is too large for Git Hub.